KomMonitor/client-config/README.md

 This **Client Config Service** offers REST endpoints to store and fetch configuration files consumed by the KomMonitor **web client** component.
 Thus it enables dynamic modification of configuration settings within dedicted administration pages of the **web client**.
 Three configuration files exist within the folder `./configStorage`, each using a non-changeable name for update/retrieval via REST endpoint:

 1. general application settings stored in `./configStorage/webClientAppConfig.js`
-2. Keycloak connection parameters stored in `./configStorage/webClientKeycloakConfig.js` - only relevant if KomMonitor stack uses active role-based data access via Keycloak
+2. Keycloak connection parameters stored in `./configStorage/webClientKeycloakConfig.js`
-3. role-based app element visibility settings to hide certain app functions/elements for non-authorized users/roles in `./configStorage/webClientControlsConfig.js` - only relevant if KomMonitor stack uses active role-based data access via Keycloak
+3. group-based app element visibility settings to hide certain app functions/elements for non-authorized users/groups in `./configStorage/webClientControlsConfig.js`
+4. global filter definitions for grouping topics, indicator and georesources in `./configStorage/webClientFilterConfig.js`

 The respective content of each file may change over time.
 Please refer to the documentation of the [KomMonitor Web Client component](https://github.com/KomMonitor/web-client) to inspect each config file options or get hints on how to adjust contents.